salesforce/einstein-platform/documentation/cookbook/llm-open-connector-mulesoft-mac-ollama.md

 6. In the message that appears in the bottom right, click **Deploy**.

 7. In the next prompt, select the latest Mule runtime version available.
 For this recipe, you can select `4.8.1:6e-java17` if available.
-This changes the `runtime` field in the `deploy_ch2.json` file.
+This action changes the `runtime` field in the `deploy_ch2.json` file.

 8. Your asset is first published to Exchange as an Application.
 Afterwards, the deployment to CloudHub 2.0 starts.
 When you receive the message: *'ollama-llm-provider' is deployed to 'Sandbox' Env in CloudHub 2.0*, the deployment has successfully started in Anypoint Platform.